FIRCALiviu/Wordle-Unibuc-Project/README.md

 - Green means Yellow but it is at the right spot

--When runnig the bot, 1 means Red, 2 means Yellow, 3 means Green
+- When runnig the bot, 1 means Red, 2 means Yellow, 3 means Green

 !
 This is the buggy behaviour version of wordle, meaning that if the letter x is in the word to guess, all letter x will be colored at least yellow!